• Skip to primary navigation

 To make this trip, take AB-56 south out of town.
 Take the exit for the Trans-Canada Hwy/AB-1 E to Patricia for 157 km (approximately 1.5 hours).
 From there, take Range Rd 125 to Township Rd 210A for 13 km (10 minutes).
 Follow the signs to the provincial park.

-If you are wanting to do a dinosaur-specific trip that includes both the Royal Tyrrell Museum (one of the best things to do in Drumheller) and Dinosaur Provincial Park, we recommend giving yourself ample time to explore both locations sufficiently.
+If you want to do a dinosaur-specific trip that includes both the Royal Tyrrell Museum (one of the best things to do in Drumheller) and Dinosaur Provincial Park, we recommend giving yourself ample time to explore both locations sufficiently.
 Trying to squeeze both in within a day is unrealistic and we would suggest allowing at least 2 1/2 days for a combined visit to both sites.

 From Calgary to Dinosaur Provincial Park